Lion cub locked in cage

 Traditional Asian Medicine

-Traditional Asian medicine is based on an entirely different concept to modern medicine, and, with about 2,000 years of history is of immense importance to many people
+Traditional Asian medicine is based on an entirely different concept to modern medicine and, with about 2,000 years of history, is of immense importance to many people.

 Non-Animal Products

-Having the choice to decide which treatment is right for you can only be a good thing – except when wildlife is involved.
+Choosing which treatment is right for you can only be a good thing – except when wildlife is involved.

 Animal Products